Pat Firth

 Pat Mitchell-Firth (née Firth) is a former England women's international footballer.
 She represented the England women's national football team at senior international level and spent her early career at Fodens where she won the Women's FA Cup.

+Early life

+At nine years old Firth was seen playing football in the park and invited to play for Swillington Saints under-12s, a boys' team.
+The team had to play in a 'friendly league' not associated with the FA for her to be allowed to participate.
+She had no choice but to leave the team at age 12, playing for a pub team before being invited to join the Fleece Fillies in Wakefield.

 Club career

 In 1974 Firth won the WFA Cup with Fodens after they beat three times defending champions Southampton 2–1, with Alison Leatherbarrow scoring both goals in Bedford.

 After initially retiring aged 21 following a knee injury, Firth later worked as a player coach at Rowntrees LFC.
 She played as a goalkeeper and they reached the semi final of the 1984 WFA Cup where they lost to Howbury Grange.
 In 1984 she also earnt an FA preliminary coaching licence.
 She later moved to North West League side Bronte where she again took the role as player-coach and helped the team reach the semi finals of the WFA Cup in 1989 where they lost to Friends of Fulham.